 The use of service animals by employees and students with disabilities is subject to the following procedures and requirements:

-A. The employee or student will submit a notification of the intent to use a service animal to the technology center’s deputy superintendent.
+A. The employee or student will submit a notification of the intent to use a service animal to the technology center’s superintendent.
 The notification will identify whether the service animal is required because of the person’s disability, and, if so, identify and describe the manner in which the service animal will meet the individual’s particular need(s).

 C. As part of the technology center’s consideration of the use of a service animal, the technology center may require certification of proper vaccinations verified by a veterinarian.